norton120/pirate_baby/content/posts/replatforming.md

 	- "if we work in Cobolt how will I ever get a job after this?"

 ### Logical Falacies of Replatforming
-There are some
+There are a couple justifications for a software
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODI3MDE1NzQ2LC0zNzA3ODAxMDcsLTE2MD
+eyJoaXN0b3J5IjpbLTkyMTgwNzQ3OSwtMzcwNzgwMTA3LC0xNj
-QxMzAwOTcsNzA4OTQxOTQ4XX0=
+A0MTMwMDk3LDcwODk0MTk0OF19
 -->